Bahati, 10, shows his hands after washing them at the UNICEF-supported Biringi Primary School in Ituri Province, DR Congo, on 16 May 2026.

 Within 48 hours of the outbreak being confirmed, UNICEF had activated its highest emergency classification to enable a rapid response.
 We're on the ground, working alongside our partners to contain the spread and protect children, who are most at risk in any Ebola outbreak – not only from the virus itself, but from the wider disruption to health, nutrition, education and protection systems.

-As of June 5th, UNICEF has procured US$2 million worth of medical, food and WASH supplies, and deployed 38 staff to support the response.
+As of June 16th, UNICEF has procured US$3.3 million worth of supplies, including medical, food and WASH items, and deployed 38 staff to support the response.

 Urgent funding is needed to help us contain the outbreak and protect vulnerable children.